ocbwoy3/rem/README.md

 # REM
 The PrikolsHub Killer.

-**REM is built and tested on Linux, support for Windows is not guaranteed.**
+REM is built and tested on Linux, I will not be adding Windows support.

 ## Get started